Phone: (254) 562-2862

 No,We may in our sole discretion limit the number of accounts eligible for OOPS! to one account per taxpayer identification number

 Overdrafts above our established overdraft privilege limit may result in a check or checks being returned to the payee.
 The normal NSF fee will be charged per check and assessed to your account.
 An NSF/OD notice will be sent to notify you of our actions.

 Checks, ACH, POS, Internet Banking Bill Payment and Transfers, and Telephone Banking, and Transfers.

 You should make every attempt to bring your account to a positive balance as quickly as possible.
 If you are unable to do so, you will receive a letter from Incommons Bank informing you of the situation and your options.
 If, after 60 days, your account has not been brought to a positive balance, we will have no option but to close your account and take other steps to recover funds.

 Current Balance -- the balance in your account at the close of the previous business day.

 Available Balance -- Funds available to you, including your overdraft privilege limit, any deposits, withdrawals, or Automatic Cash Reserve (ACR) that have been posted to your account.
 Items may continue to post to your account throughout the day.

 NOTE: Currently Incommons Bank ATM receipts and our 24-hour Telephone Banking Center do not include your overdraft privilege limit.

 There is no cost for this privilege.
-However, you should keep in mind that you will be charged an NSF/Overdraft fee.
+However, you should keep in mind that you may be charged an NSF/Overdraft fee.
 If you elect to be considered for the Occasional Overdraft Privilege Service (OOPS) and meet eligibility requirements, NSF/Overdraft fees are limited to 3 per day.